Top 10 Underrated Places to Visit in the World

-Ever wondered where in the world is worth visiting the most?
+Ever wondered where in the world seems to have the least amount of international tourists, but in reality is worth visiting the most?

-After twenty countries I have visited so far, spanning Europe, Oceania, and Asia – here are my some of my top places so far.
+Having visited twenty eight countries spanning Europe, Oceania, Africa, and Asia – here are my top 10 most underrated places in the world (so far).

 1. Melbourne, Australia